Frequently Asked Questions

 How do I know if I have to provide additional documentation to the Office of Financial Aid?

-After I receive my award letter, will my funding ever change?
+After I receive my award letter, will my funding change?

-Every institution must publish standards of good academic standing and satisfactory progress for financial aid purposes.
-These standards are in the University Bulletin and reflect academic conditions which must be met including:
+Every institution must publish standards of good academic standing and satisfactory academic progress for financial aid purposes.
+These standards are in the University Bulletin and on the Financial Aid Website.
+Some academic conditions which must be met include:

 - A minimum grade point average